Modern world

 Prayer in times of epidemic

-(from the Roman Ritual, Titulus IX, Caput X) V. Lord, do not treat us according to our sins.
+(Extract from the Roman Ritual, Titulus IX, Chapter X) V. Lord, do not treat us according to our sins.
 R. And do not punish us according to our iniquities.
 V. Help us, O God our Savior.
 R. And for the glory of your name, Lord, deliver us.
 V. Lord, do not remember our former iniquities.
-R. May your Continue reading
+R. May your… Continue reading